-This under-used pine, native to the Western U.S., is more tolerant of alkaline soils than the Eastern white pine.
+This under-used pine, native to the western United States, is more tolerant of alkaline soils than the Eastern white pine.
 The dark blue green needles help this tree stand out in the landscape.

 - Evergreen (foliage year-round)

 - Zone 7